lubuntu-team/manual/source/3/3.2/3.2.14/shortcut_keys.rst

 -------
 Lubuntu ships with version 0.14.1 of shortcut keys.

-How to launch
+How to Launch
 -------------
-To launch shortcut keys from the menu :menuselection:`Preferences --> LXQt settings --> Shortcut Keys`.
+To launch Shortcut Keys from the menu :menuselection:`Preferences --> LXQt settings --> Shortcut Keys`.
 From LXQt configuration center use shortcut keys button which looks like 6 keyboard keys or from the command line run

 .. code::